dwivedi-ritik/Gatepass-Portal/README.md

 ## Todos
 - Modal of view details in Gatepass table [in progress]
+- One Page to see all the Details about Gatepass and maintenaces
+- Rechart js Area Chart [ on Test-Chart Branch ]

+## Done
 - Dropdown in Side nav of admin panel [Done]
-- One Page to see all the Details about Gatepass and maintenaces
 - Responsive table

 ## Known Bugs